 Grenville United Mines, this is a page of two mines, Condurrow and Wheal Grenville.
-They merged in 1906 to form the Grenville United Mines, between them over the course of their lives they produced over 31,000 tons of Tin from working the Great Flat Lode.
+They both merged in 1906 to form the Grenville United Mines.
+Between them over the course of their lives they produced over 31,000 tons of Tin from working the Great Flat Lode.
 The mining group worked until 1921 when a crash in the Tin Prices forced closure.

-The images on this page were taken in 1995 for use in Bob Acton’s book Exploring Cornish Mines Vol 2.
+The images on this page were taken during 1995 for use in Bob Acton’s book Exploring Cornish Mines Vol 2.

 To reach the next site, walk over the road and up the hill to see the New Stamps Engine House.